AhmedHIbrahim/Sales-Forecasting-using-R/README.md

 https://www.kaggle.com/c/m5-forecasting-accuracy/

 ## Description
 As a team, we have preprocessed the provided Walmart data and cleaned it up.
-Then, we used different time-series analysis techniques to find a patteren on the data.
-After that, we used multi-linear regression to predict the future prices.
+Then, we used different time-series analysis techniques to find a pattern on the data.
+After that, we used multi-linear regression to predict future prices.
 Finally, we compared the models predicted prices depending on RMSP and MAPE values.

 ## Created Models
 ### Time-Series anaysis